jitinsingla/MitoMorphologySXT/README.md

 <h1 align="center">Mitochondrial Morphotype Characterization</h1>

 This is the codebase used for the analysis in paper.
-[Yadav, A., Singh, A., Deshmukh, A., Varma, R., Singh, A., White, K., & Singla, J. (2026).
+[Singh, A., Yadav, A., Deshmukh, A., Varma, R., Singh, A., White, K., & Singla, J. (2026).
 Morphotype-Resolved 3D Morphometry Reveals a Structure-Density-Location Coupling in Mitochondrial Networks](https://doi.org/10.64898/2026.03.19.712811)

 ## Prerequisties / Environment Setup
 Install Anaconda for setup ([link](https://docs.anaconda.com/anaconda/install/))